qurrium/qurrium_documentaion/docs/api/index.md

 # API

-This page contains all API reference for `Qurrium`.
+This page contains all API reference for Qurrium.

 ## Process